farooq-teqniqly/yt-azure-synapse-analytics/README.md

 1. Open a Powershell session and go to the repository root.
 2. Login to Azure by running `az login`.
+3. Get your subscription id by running `az account show --query id`.
-3. Run the deployment script.
+4. Run the deployment script specifying your subscription id.

 ```powershell
 .\deploy\deploy.ps1 -location westeurope -subscriptionId [your subscription id]